Patapom/webgl/Web/blog/patapom/docs/SHPortal.md

 We use a specific set of spherical harmonics, denoted $Y^m_l(\theta,\phi)$ called Laplace's spherical harmonics.

 SH have interesting properties regarding their orthogonality, parity, symmetry and rotation that I will not cover here (cf. the wikipedia page for more info) as this page only is an overview.
-An excellent source of information is [Spherical Harmonics Lighting: the Gritty Details](http://silviojemma.com/public/papers/lighting/spherical-harmonic-lighting.pdf) by Robin Green that actually covers the practical use of SH for Computer Graphics, it's a well-explained extension of the original work done by Peter-Pike Sloan about Pre-computed Radiance Transfer (PRT).
+An excellent source of information is "Spherical Harmonics Lighting: the Gritty Details" by Robin Green [^5] that actually covers the practical use of SH for Computer Graphics, it's a well-explained extension of the original work done by Peter-Pike Sloan about Pre-computed Radiance Transfer (PRT).

 I will rather quickly talk about how to construct the SH coefficients and how to encode / decode / convolve signals using SH.